Piszmog/go-htmx-template/README.md

 - [sqlc](https://sqlc.dev/) for database layer
   - Stubbed to use SQLite
+  - This can be easily swapped with [sqlx](https://jmoiron.github.io/sqlx/)
 - [Tailwind CSS](https://tailwindcss.com/) for styling
   - Output is generated with the [CLI](https://tailwindcss.com/docs/installation)
 - [templ](https://templ.guide/) for creating HTML
 - [HTMX](https://htmx.org/) for HTML interaction
+- [air](https://github.com/cosmtrek/air) for live reloading of the application.

 Everything else uses the standard library.